How to Choose a Safe and Legal South African Betting Site

 Caution.
 Crypto-only or foreign-currency payments fall outside SA protections.

-Are the games legally approved and clearly listed on the site?
+Are the offerings legally approved and clearly listed on the site?

 Nice.
-Approved games from authorised providers are clearly listed.
+Approved offerings from authorised providers are clearly listed.

 Not good.
 Unclear or offshore titles = legal and payout risks.